aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/nation/government/the-prayer-for-the-safety-of-kings-princes-and-commonwealths-as-presented-in-english-translation-by-menasseh-ben-israel-to-oliver-cromwell-1655.html.md

 <td style="vertical-align:top;">
 <div class="english">
-[And then he names, the Pope, the Emperour, King, Duke, or any other Prince under whom the Jews live, and add's :]
+<Span class="instruction">[And then he names, the Pope, the Emperour, King, Duke, or any other Prince under whom the Jews live, and adds:]</span>

 </div>
 </td></tr>